davesheinbein/ui-kit-modern/src/components/Modal/Explanation.md

 ## Overview

-The `Modal` component folder provides a unified, configuration-driven system for rendering modal dialogs, overlays, and popups.
+The `Modal` component folder provides a , configuration-driven system for rendering modal dialogs, overlays, and popups.
 It supports a variety of modal types (alert, confirm, custom, fullscreen, etc.), transition effects, and accessibility features.
 The system is DRY, extensible, and easy to use both directly and via factories.

 ### Key Files